 Rebecca joined the INW PCP as the Prevention Manager in January 2017.
 Rebecca has extensive experience working in Population and Preventative health, previously working as a Population Health Coordinator in the Inner East PCP; and prior to this working as a Research Officer at The Centre of Excellence in Intervention and Prevention Science.
 Her experience includes leading, implementing and evaluating a number of region-wide health promotion and public health initiatives, as well as implementing and facilitating capacity building interventions supporting systems change.
 Rebecca holds a Masters degree in both Public Health and Health Promotion, as well as a Bachelor of Science in Nutrition.

 Her role with INW PCP involves facilitating and leading projects in Integrated Health Promotion.

-Barbara joined INW PCP as the Communications and Administration Officer in March 2013 and is also the Health and Safety Representative (HSR).
+Barbara joined INW PCP as the Communications and Administration Officer in March 2013.

 Barbara has previously worked as an Executive Assistant for a variety of organisations including; a community health service, financial services organisations and Melbourne Port Corporation.

 In her role Barbara manages the full range of administrative processes, develops our monthly newsletter, oversees our social media and website and provides project support.